cal-icor/base-user-image/CONTRIBUTING.md

 %% https://mermaid.js.org/syntax/stateDiagram.html

 stateDiagram-v2
-    image_repo: github.com/berkeley-dsep-infra/hubname-user-image
+    image_repo: github.com/cal-icor/hubname-user-image
     user_repo: github.com/username/hubname-user-image
     image_test_build: Image is built and tested
     image_push_build: Image is built and pushed to registry
-    pr_created: A pull request is automatically<br/>created in the Datahub repo
+    pr_created: A pull request is automatically<br/>created in the Cal-ICOR Jupyterhub repo
     deploy_to_staging: Hub is deployed to staging
     contributor_tests: The contributor logs into the<br/>staging hub and tests the image.
     deploy_to_prod: Hub is deployed to prod